Skip to content

 What Science Suggests About Exercise and Hangovers

-While you can't sweat out a hangover, some research suggests exercise may relate to hangover experience in two different ways: long-term fitness patterns and short-term symptom management.
+While you cannot sweat out a hangover, exercise may relate to hangover experience in two different ways: long-term fitness patterns and short-term symptom management.

 Regular Exercise May Be Associated With Less Severe Hangovers